-The Green Sea Turtle was so named because of the green colour of its body fat.
-The adult turtles algae diet is responsible for the colour in its tissues.
+The Green Sea Turtle was so named because of the green color of its body fat.
+The adult turtles algae diet is responsible for the color in its tissues.

 Green Sea Turtles body is wonderfully adapted to life in the ocean.
 Their shells are lighter and more streamlined than those of their terrestrial counterparts and their front and rear limbs have evolved into flippers making them efficient and graceful swimmers, capable of swimming long distances in a relatively short period of time.
 Green Sea Turtles have been known to move through the water as fast as 35 miles per hour.
 The Turtles sometimes emerge on to land to bask in the sun.